Not Sure What's The Right Bike For You?

 Other the years, I’ve also developed my own system of learning how to cycle as fast as possible and how to become a better cycler.
 The program goes on for 12 weeks.
 If you’re curious, ask me about it!

-When I’m not writing for Mybikexl, I’m either at my bike shop or travelling on my bike.
+When I’m not writing for Mybikexl, I’m either at my bike shop or traveling on my bike.

 My Favorite Bike Routes In The USA